cryptimeleon/mclwrap/README.md

 To use the wrapper, you need to compile the mcl library as well as the Java bindings, and copy the latter to one of the paths that JNI will search at runtime (those locations are printed to the console whenever the wrapper is loaded but fails to locate the library).
 We give a more detailed tutorial below.

-#### Linux/Mac OS
+#### Linux/Mac OS - Fast Library

-You can peform most of the installation automatically by using the `install_mcl.sh` script contained in this directory.
+You can peform most of the installation automatically by using the `scripts/install_fast_mcljava_linux.sh` script contained in this repository.
 It will compile the mcl library (version v1.28) as well as the Java bindings, and move the shared library to the correct library folder.
 As a prerequisite, you need to have the `libgmp-dev` package installed.
 You will also need `make` and `g++` (or `clang++` if using FreeBSD or OpenBSD).